-A few days ago I shared how your iPhone keeps tabs on where you are.
-Well, Facebook does too.
-“Nearby Friends” on Facebook mobile lets friends know that you’re nearby.
-If you have the Facebook app on your phone (iPhone or Android) you have this feature available.
+The “Nearby Friends” feature on Facebook mobile lets friends know that you’re nearby.
+If you have the Facebook app on your phone (iPhone or Android) you have this feature readily available.
 Nearby Friends is an opt-in feature; meaning, it is OFF unless you turn the feature ON.
+So in this guide we will tell you how you can enable this feature so that friends near you can contact you and who knows, a great friendship can start from there.

 HOW NEARBY FRIENDS WORKS ON THE FACEBOOK MOBILE APP